AndromedaIsComingg/DevOps-Projects-Darey.io/Project 10/README.md

 ##### Installing Apache
-This is done so that content can be served to thr end user, it is done using the command `sudo yum install httpd -y`
+This is done so that content can be served to the end user, it is done using the command `sudo yum install httpd -y`

 <img width="648" alt="install httpd" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/861e4875-cfbd-4030-b8d6-0c406557895e">

 We will repeat the same step in creating another web server and mount it accordingly.
 We will verify that Apaches files and directory are available on the Web Server `/var/www` and also confirm that same file appear on `/mnt/apps` directory of the `NFS` Server.
-We can solidify this test further by creating a new file from one server and see if the file is accessible from the othe Web Server and the NFS sever.
+We can solidify this test further by creating a new file from one server and see if the file is accessible from the other Web Server and the NFS sever.
 For example, lets create a file called `test.txt` on `/var/www` and confirm it on `mnt/apps`

 <img width="444" alt="touch txt" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/8daf483e-472b-4b95-8426-52f12eb9f829">